smlbrd/wren-nc-news-api/README.md

   - [Database seeding](#database-seeding)
 - [Special Thanks](#special-thanks)

-## About <a name = "about"></a>
+## 🧐 About <a name = "about"></a>

-This API has been built for the purpose of accessing application data programmatically.
-The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.
+This REST API has been built to access application data programmatically.

+The intention is to mimic the construction of a real-world backend service (such as Reddit), which should provide information to frontend architecture.

-This project is [hosted online here](https://wren-nc-news.onrender.com/api), so please take a look!
+This project was built by [Wren Hawthorne](https://github.com/smlbrd) as part of the [Northcoders](https://northcoders.com/) JavaScript Software Development bootcamp.

+A hosted version of this project is [available online here](https://wren-nc-news.onrender.com/api).

-The link will take you to a JSON file describing the endpoints accepted by the API, along with examples of accepted queries and typical responses.
+Clicking the link above will take you to a directory describing the endpoints accepted by the API, along with examples of accepted queries and typical responses.

 Please note: Your browser may require an extension to format the JSON file to be a little easier to read.
 For Chrome users, [this one](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en&pli=1) comes highly recommended!

-## Getting Started <a name = "getting-started"></a>
+## 🚀 Getting Started <a name = "getting-started"></a>

 These instructions will get a copy of this project running on your local machine for development and testing purposes!

-### Prerequisites <a name = "prerequisites"></a>
+### ⛏️ Prerequisites <a name = "prerequisites"></a>

 We need to create a clone of the repository, install some dependencies and set up our testing and development databases.